 Our new stop-motion animated film is near completion…!

-It features the wonderful and diverse Jurassic Coast World Heritage Site, some strange animated creatures, our one year old and some techno music.
+It features the wonderful and diverse Jurassic Coast World Heritage Site, some strange animated creatures, our 1 yr old and some techno music.

 The film covers five beaches and also some zooming around the Universe.
 Here is a sneak preview of some highlights from the introduction and first beach.